-The term "farming operation" includes any animal feeding operation regulated under North Dakota Century Code chapter 61-28 or North Dakota Administrative Code chapter 33.1-16-03.1 that recycles or applies its manure and other residual agricultural material to soils as recycled agricultural material, but does not include an animal feeding operation that generates manure or other residual agricultural material that is discarded as agricultural waste.
+The term "farming operation" includes any concentrated or confined animal feeding operation regulated under North Dakota Century Code chapter 61-28 or North Dakota Administrative Code chapter 33.1-16-03.1 that recycles or applies its manure and other residual agricultural material to soils as recycled agricultural material, but does not include an concentrated or confined animal feeding operation that generates manure or other residual agricultural material that is discarded as agricultural waste.
 The term "farming operation" does not include any processing of crops, livestock, or other agricultural products by an agricultural processing operation.